networkables/mason/README.md

 ---

 Mason is a network discovery and monitoring tool.
 It includes common network tools such as ping, traceroute, and snmp data fetching providing visibility of networks.
-Discovered devices are reguarly monitored by ping with historical data graphed for analysis.
+Discovered devices are regularly monitored by ping with historical data graphed for analysis.

 [![Go Report Card](https://goreportcard.com/badge/github.com/networkables/mason)](https://goreportcard.com/report/github.com/networkables/mason)

 ---

 ## Quickstart

+### Which method?

+Right now using the OS binary will provider the best auto-discovery out of the box, especially if you have multiple networks visible at the run location.
+Using the Docker methods will most likely require that you manually add on or more of your networks to Mason.

 ### OS binary